autohandle/CarNDUnscentedKalmanFilterProject/README.md

 ```
 `UKFProcessor::processMeasurement` can then call
 [UKFProcessor::initialize](https://github.com/autohandle/CarNDUnscentedKalmanFilterProject/blob/c9128edb6d9b0dbce3230a258c313610472cc8e8/src/ukf.cpp#L805-L841)
-to have the filter convert the measurement into a state to initialize the first kalman state.
+to have the correct filter convert the measurement into a state to initialize the first kalman state.
 ``` C++
 void UKFProcessor::initialize(const MeasurementPackage& theMeasurementPackage,
                               UKF *theFilter,